Keyboard shortcuts

 ./radar-collector --validate

-2. Test single deployment
+2. Test a single deployment

-3. Run radar-collector
+4. Run radar-collector

 ./radar-collector